cattymod/docs/docs/website/editor-embed.md

 All [standard URL Parameters](url-parameters.md) are available.
 You can use these to control usernames and other things.

+One parameter that is only here is ?showprojectpage, which shows the "See Project Page" button.

 ## Limitations {#limitations}
 - "See Project Page" and "New Tab" are hidden to keep the experience contained when the editor is embedded in another app or site.